 A ‘THOSE TERRIBLE TWINS’ FILM On 17 November 1924, the Evening News posed a question to its readers:

 Can You Write A Story For A Motion Picture?
 A $5 prize will be paid for the best 1000 word story of 'Those Terrible Twins’ as featured weekly in the Sunday News comic supplement provided it is adapted to the screen.
 All who enter should forward stories to publicity department, Premier National Pictures, 305 Pitt-street.
 Aside from the word limit, the rules decreed only that the story should be 'Australian in locale and sentiment’ and 'must feature ‘Those Terrible Twins.’
-Little more was said about the competition, and as there was no announcement of a winner after the 6 December closing date, it is not clear whether Premier National Pictures received an answer to their rhetorical question, though at least one other strip appears to make reference to the boys’ status as Australia’s next movie stars.
+Little more was said about the competition.
+The newspaper contained no announcement of a winner after the 6 December closing date, so it is not clear whether Premier National Pictures received an answer to their rhetorical question - though at least one other strip appears to make reference to the boys’ status as Australia’s next movie stars.

 Watching what remains of the finished film, it is plain to see that it did indeed begin life as an adaptation not of Us Fellers, but Those Terrible Twins.
 The two stars wear the same long jerseys, shorts and knee socks as the Twins.
 While no attempt has been made to replicate Joe’s exaggerated Dutch Boy hair cut, the actor’s hair appears to have been artificially spiked to ape the cartoon version’s cowlick.
 Giggins - whose storyline was introduced into the strip only a week after the Evening News' appeal for a Terrible Twins screen story - becomes ‘Graham Trent’, the famous cricketer who attracts the attention of cute ‘Susan Meggs’ - Ginger’s previously non-existent sister, who is clearly June, the twins’ sister.